Theodore P. Savas: Career and personal life

 In addition to writing articles on a variety of historical topics he penned a regular column for a local newspaper for many years in the Sacramento region.
 Savas has written, edited, or co-authored more than a dozen books (published in many languages), and has ghostwritten nearly forty others for authors, publishers, and agents.

 He is a regular guest on podcasts, online forum presentations, and in-person lectures, and offers the occasional online series of classes called Write NOW! to help aspiring and veteran authors get on track, stay on track, and negotiate the gears and machinery of the publishing world.

 Ted is also a musician.
 He was trained in classical piano and, beginning as a teenager, played keyboards in several Midwest rock bands (Lyra, Wethersfield Road, and Abalone) and took up the Rickenbacker bass in 1976 after seeing Geddy Lee and the band RUSH.
 Ted was in the touring band Disciple from 1980-1981 with his brother Anthony on guitar.
 Although music was his passion, in the summer of 1981 he reluctantly decided to set it aside to further his studies and enter law school.

 In 2014, he and his brother (both living in California since the mid-80s) founded the rock band Arminius in the Sacramento region.
 Arminius has garnered significant local success opening for a variety of major acts including Pat Travers, Hooker's & Blow (with members from Slash and Guns 'N Roses), Last in Line (with members from Dio, Def Leppard, Black Sabbath, and Ozzy Osbourne), The Bullet Boys, The Iron Maidens, and many others.
 The current and longest-serving lineup includes Rob Mauer (lead guitar), Anthony Savas (lead guitar), Vinny Scola (vocals), Donovan Campbell (drums), and Ted Savas (bass, occasional keyboards, and vocals).
 Arminius has recorded a number of original songs that can be heard on Youtube and continues to play reunion shows on the West Coast.

 Ted's rig is simple: two 4003 Rickenbacker bass guitars (Fireglo and Natural) played through a pair of acoustic bottoms (1x15-inch cab and one with 4x10s), powered by a 1001RB Gallien Krueger head.

 Ted and his wife Zoe enjoy traveling to new places and scuba diving together.
 In 2023, they loaded up their Conestoga wagon and rolled east from California to Myrtle Beach, South Carolina, where they built their own home near the water.
 He has two grown children (Alex and DT), two grown stepsons (Justin and Zach), three dogs, and a well-stocked humidor and wet bar in his full-size library for his many friends.

-He enjoys a good life, for which he is eternally grateful.